 - Create an account via app.kabuto.io and login to your Kabuto Dashboard.

-- Click the “Download Installer” button in the top right corner of the Kabuto Dashboard.
+- Click the “Download Installer” button in the top right corner of the Kabuto Dashboard and select Standard Installer.

 - Run the Kabuto Installer with administrative privileges (note: the Kabuto application itself requires administrative privileges to run properly on boot).
-Add in the device owner’s contact information.
+Select the appropriate Customer and add in the device owner’s contact information.

 - Adjust the triggers the Kabuto client will track on the device.
 By default all triggers are activated.
 Monitoring is turned off by default; when turned on, it will notify the technician to detected issues.
 If left off, when the customer sees an alert from Kabuto, they will be presented with a readable alert description along with guidance on how to best contact the technician.